 Another sign you’re ready to export?
 You discover that one of your customers is already exporting your product to markets abroad.

 Let’s say you manufacture an electronic component that one of your customers embeds in their product.
 While you know you’re a part of your customer’s Canadian supply chain, you may not be aware that your product is contributing to their success in Europe, Asia and beyond.
-Sometimes, the realization comes suddenly, when your customer asks you for a specific piece of trade documentation required for exporting your product such as a Certificate of Origin.
+Sometimes, the realization comes suddenly, when your customer asks you for a specific piece of trade documentation required for exporting your product such as a certificate of origin.
 Whatever the case, it stands to reason that if your customer is successfully selling your product abroad, then there’s no reason you can’t do the same.

 3. Government programs are motivating you to export

 As you evaluate your options for growing your business within Canada, you’ll come across a range of government programs designed to help you do it.
-As you delve deeper, chances are you’ll also learn about the many programs specifically designed to help companies like yours get started in international markets.
+As you delve deeper, chances are you’ll also learn about the many programs specifically designed to help companies, like yours, get started in international markets.
 With new free trade agreements in place in Europe and Asia, the government is investing heavily in Canadian companies to help them with all aspects of exporting.

 The CanExport program offered by Global Affairs Canada is one such program.
-It provides direct financial assistance to Canadian small- and medium-sized businesses (SMEs) to help them develop new export opportunities and markets, especially high-growth emerging markets.
+It provides direct financial assistance to Canadian small- and medium-sized businesses (SMEs) to help them develop new export opportunities and markets, especially in high-growth emerging markets.

 4. Employees and partners are suggesting you export